aiven/aiven-docs/docs/products/cassandra/howto/disable-cross-cluster-replication.md

 -   CLI
 -   API

-It\'s recommended to use Aiven Console for disabling CCR.
+It's recommended to use Aiven Console for disabling CCR.

 :::warning
 As soon as you split the cluster, the two services constituting the CCR pair become independent.
-It\'s not possible to recreate the CCR pair connecting back to the same service.
+It's not possible to recreate the CCR pair connecting back to the same service.
 To enable CCR on your service again, you can create a new service and CCR-connect it to your existing service.